 - The two-floor kinesiology wing, comprised of four classrooms, four research laboratories, and seven offices, provides a home for the college’s kinesiology degree program.

-- The natatorium, the home facility of the varsity swimming teams, features pool, deck, and bleacher area.
+- The natatorium, the home facility of the varsity swimming teams, features a pool, deck, and bleacher area.

 Outdoor athletic facilities include a softball field, a baseball field, an all-purpose athletic field, tennis courts, a pond for winter ice skating (weather permitting), and Spring Run Stadium, home to an eight-lane, all-weather track, a soccer field, and a 2000 seat grandstand.